pioneer-dsl-2018/project-ideas/idea-2.md

 making language-design decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated visualization that doesn't require a lot of language design)?_
-Still I believe more than 90 percent of their time would be spent directly engaging in teh language aspect, since this is a language implementation instead of a user interface.
+Still I believe more than 90 percent of their time would be spent directly engaging in the language aspect, since this is a language implementation instead of a user interface.

 ### Scope
 _How ambitious is this project for you?
 Not very?
 Somewhat?
 Very?_
 I think this is a **very ambitious** project.
-The hasn't anyone made a guitar music DSL before.
+There hasn't anyone made a guitar music DSL before.
 So I am very excited to achieve this project.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?_